tbankar/gomessenger/README.md

 2. Golang as backend
 3. NoSQL(HBase) to store the data

-To upload/Download files, it will use peer to peer connection with notification to a Server
+To Upload/Download files, it will use peer to peer connection with client and a notification to a Server

 #TODOs:
 1. Add Unit test cases